 We planned to be at the Acropolis first thing in the morning (the gates open at 8am), however, this plan failed miserably due to several reasons.

-First of all, Daniel was still fast asleep.
+First of all, D. was still fast asleep.
 And you never wake a sleeping baby;-).
 Well, sometimes we do, but to avoid having to deal with a cranky (because tired) baby the entire day we choose to wait until he woke up.

 The second reason we were at the Acropolis ‘slightly’ later than planned was because of the very extensive breakfast our hotel offered.
 You can read more about our hotel (and why we loved it) below.